Offers of Admission

 Estimated cut-off admission ranges: The estimated cut-off range for all 7 programs is 75–80%.
 It is based on the admission averages from previous years, and is provided only as a point of reference.
 Exact cut-offs for the current cycle will be determined by the quantity and quality of applications received and the number of places available in the respective program.
 Possession of an admission average within the estimated cut-off range does not guarantee an offer of admission.

-Subject requirements: Can be found on the University of Guelph-Humber website.
+Subject requirements: A list for all provinces and territories can be found on the University of Guelph-Humber website.

-Student Profile (SP) & Supplementary Information Form for Students with Disabilities (SIF-D) (optional supplemental information): The SP and SIF-D offer you an opportunity to tell us about factors that may have impacted your grades.
-If your admission average does not meet the cut-off for the program to which you applied, your SP and/or SIF-D may be considered in May if your average is within a discretionary range of the determined cut-off (up to 5%).
+Supplementary Information Form for Students with Disabilities (SIF-D): If you identify as a student with disabilities and your admission average does not meet the cut-off for the program to which you have applied, your SIF-D may be considered if your average is within a discretionary range of the determined cut-off (up to 5%).
 If you have an admission average of 70–74.9%, it is strongly recommended that you submit a profile to be considered for admission.
-Profiles must be completed on our website and are due May 1, 2023.
+Optional to complete.
+Profiles must be completed on our website and are due March 1, 2024.

 If you apply to more than 1 program at the University of Guelph-Humber and you have never attended postsecondary studies, you will be considered for all programs you apply for.